Browse our FAQs to learn more about caring for your water damage carpet.

 - Loss of Adhesion: Caused by prolonged exposure to water or the age of carpet.

 - Carpet Covers Wood Flooring: removing carpeting may to salvage or dry the wood flooring.

 Q. Why do we use air movers and dehumidifiers?

 Water can be absorbed into the drywall, baseboards, sub-flooring when water damage occurs.
 Drying these surfaces requires high velocity air movers.
 That is to accelerate the release of absorbed water into the air.
-It is necessary to place dehumidifiers to remove excess moisture to help protect property and create conditions for efficient drying.
+It is necessary to place dehumidifiers to remove excess moisture, to both help protect property and create conditions for efficient drying.

 Q. What are the effects of sewage contamination?